Register an Enterprise

 Fees and terms of payment

-The fees applicable to a declaration of registration, further to an application for registration, are given in form RE-101, Tarifs et modalités de paiement (see English courtesy translation RE-101-T).
+The fees applicable to a declaration of registration are given in form RE-101, Tarifs et modalités de paiement (see English courtesy translation RE-101-T).

 Legal obligations of the enterprise